Particle representations for stochastic partial differential equations with boundary conditions: Weak equations with boundary terms

 To complete the proof, we follow an argument used in the proof of Theorem 3.5 of \cite{KX99}.
-Let $V$ be the solution constructed in Section \ref{sectaddnoise}, and let $U$ be another solution of (\ref{wkeqbc}) in ${\cal L}(\pi )$.
-Let $ \Phi U$ be given by (\ref{Phidef}).
-Then $\Phi U$ is a solution of the linearized equation with $v$ replaced by $U$.
-But since $U$ is a solution of the nonlinear equation, it is also a solution of the linearized equation, and by uniqueness for the linearized equation $\Phi U=U$.
-Consequently, $U$ has a particle representation, and since $V$ is the unique solution given by a particle representation, $U=V$.
+Let $V$ be the solution constructed in Section \ref{sectaddnoise}, and let $U$ be another solution of (\ref{weakeqbca1}) in ${\cal L}(\pi )$.
+Taking this $U$ as the input in (\ref{avdef}), we can construct a particle system with weights $A_i^U$ and let $\Phi U$ be given by (\ref{Phidef}).
+Recall that $\Phi U\in {\cal L}(\pi )$.
+Averaging, we see that $\Phi U$ satisfies